DevOps Tools

 3.Either Login with Existing Microsoft Account or Create a New one.

 An organization is created based on the account you used to sign in.
-Sign in to your organization at any time,
+Sign in to

 (https://dev.azure.com/{yourorganization}).